-- will take positive steps to create a culture through its governing Body, managers and other employees, workers and volunteers, in which everyone can feel confident of being treated with fairness, dignity and respect. - aims to create a work environment in which all individuals are able to give their best, where all decisions are based on merit and which is free of harassment, victimisation and bullying. - will provide appropriate training and support to employees to secure understanding of and compliance with its aim and expectations. - will ensure that equality issues are considered and regularly reviewed, including assessing implications for people with particular protected characteristics as an integral part of our policy development and decision making processes.
+- Will take positive steps to create a culture through its governing Body, managers and other employees, workers and volunteers, in which everyone can feel confident of being treated with fairness, dignity and respect. - Aims to create a work environment in which all individuals are able to give their best, where all decisions are based on merit and which is free of harassment, victimisation and bullying. - Actively challenge stereotyping, bias and discrimination. - Will provide appropriate training and support to employees to secure understanding of and compliance with its aim and expectations. - Will ensure that equality issues are considered and regularly reviewed, including assessing implications for people with particular protected characteristics as an integral part of our policy development and decision making processes. - Will remove the possibility of any initial unconscious bias, to ensure equality, diversity and inclusion in all aspects of employment, such as recruitment and promotion. - Will ensure that recruitment, promotion and other selection exercise such as redundancy selection will be conducted on the basis of merit, against objective criteria that avoid discrimination